po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/10-Stu_Webpack-Plugin/README.md

 * It's done when the generated HTML file has a generated page title.

-* It's done when I can generate an HTML file that contains the references to the webpack bundles.
+* It's done when I can generate an HTML file that contains the references to the webpack bundle.

 ## Assets